kencinder/igirst/README.md

 The `IGIR` binary location can be set in `igirst.cfg` and defaults to `./igir` but should work from anywhere

-`DAT` files go in the `dats` directory, under the platform/manufacturer name, or the location of your choice\
+`DAT` files go in the `dats` directory, under the platform/manufacturer, or the location of your choice in `igirst.cfg`\
 They can be zipped or unzipped, the config defaults to using a systems No-Intro Parent-Clone XML DAT

 Configuration for each system is in `igirst.cfg` and may need modified to suit your preferences\